nautobot/nautobot-app-capacity-metrics/README.md

   <a href="https://pypi.org/project/nautobot-capacity-metrics/"><img src="https://img.shields.io/pypi/v/nautobot-capacity-metrics"></a>
   <a href="https://pypi.org/project/nautobot-capacity-metrics/"><img src="https://img.shields.io/pypi/dm/nautobot-capacity-metrics"></a>
   <br>
-  An <a href="https://www.networktocode.com/nautobot/apps/">App</a> for <a href="https://nautobot.com/">Nautobot that exposes additional metrics information</a>.
+  An <a href="https://www.networktocode.com/nautobot/apps/">App</a> for <a href="https://nautobot.com/">Nautobot</a> that exposes additional metrics information.
 </p>

 ## Metrics Endpoints

 Nautobot already exposes some information via a Prometheus endpoint but the information currently available are mostly at the system level and not at the application level.
 System metrics and application level metrics are complementary with each other.

 - **SYSTEM Metrics** are very useful to instrument code, track ephemeral information and get a better visibility into what is happening.
 (Example of metrics: nbr of requests, requests per second, nbr of exceptions, response time, etc ...)
 The idea is that when multiple instances of Nautobot are running behind a load balancer each one will produce a different set of metrics and the monitoring system needs to collect these metrics from all running instances and aggregate them in a dashboard.
-Nautobot exposes some system metrics at `localhost/metrics` [Nautobot DOC](https://nautobot.readthedocs.io/en/stable/additional-features/prometheus-metrics/).
+Nautobot exposes some system metrics at `localhost/metrics` - read more in the [Nautobot Documentation](https://docs.nautobot.com/projects/core/en/stable/user-guide/administration/guides/prometheus-metrics/).
 - **APPLICATION Metrics** are at a higher level and represent information that is the same across all instances of an application running behind a load balancer.
 If I have 3 instances of Nautobot running, there is no point to ask each of them how many Device objects I have in the database, since they will always return the same information.
 In this case, the goal is to expose only 1 endpoint that can be served by any running instance.
 The prometheus endpoint is at `/api/plugins/capacity-metrics/app-metrics`.

 Currently the app exposes these simple metrics by default: